UIU ALERT: Friday, Jan. 24 - The Fort Leavenworth Center will not open until 9 a.m. due to inclement weather.

 |Respondus - Quiz and Exam management utility||Resources|

 |Turnitin - Plagiarism prevention and research originality tool integrated with uiuLearn||Resources|

 |McGraw-Hill Connect- Access to publisher texts and materials|

 NetTutor is a free online tutoring service integrated directly into the UIU LMS, so students have single sign-on access.
-Trained, expert tutors are available in a variety of subject areas.
-A full list of course offerings and their schedules can be found on the NetTutor webstite.
+NetTutor tutors are subject matter experts with previous teaching or tutoring experience.
+They are full-time tutors, and all have at least a bachelor’s degree; most also have post-graduate degrees.
+A full list of course offerings and their schedules can be found on the NetTutor website.

 - Click “Student Resources”

 - Select NetTutor

 - Click on the course that you would like assistance with

 - Follow the prompts